 (Check one of the following boxes and complete the necessary information.)

-[ « X » ] Not later than «TBD » ( «sixty » ) calendar Days from the Date of Commencement of the Work.
+[ « » ] Not later than «sixty» ( «60» ) calendar Days from the Date of Commencement of the Work.

-[ « » ] By the following date: « »
+[ « X » ] By the following date: «TBD »

 (the "Required Date of Substantial Completion").
 The Contractor shall diligently continue to prosecute the Work to Final Completion, as defined in Section 1.1 of the AIA Document A201-2017 (as modified for this Project), in order to achieve Final Completion of the Work no later than sixty (60) Days following the Required Date of Substantial Completion.